What Unhealthy Pride Looks Like

 - Shoot down or don’t share other people’s good ideas

-Importance - They feel that the value of their SELF grows with accomplishments, status, wealth or success
+Importance - They feel that the value of their SELF grows with accomplishments, status, wealth or success.
+“By your great skill in trade you have increased your wealth, and your heart is proud because of your wealth.”
+Ezekiel 28:5

-- Think their worth to God is based on their sacrifices of time or money
+- Think their worth to God is based on their sacrifices of time, family or money

 - Think that everybody needs their help